 Alcohol – not for the first month.
 I can kinda handle it, but lots of people can’t.

-- bourbon and American Whiskey labelled “straight” whiskey
+- bourbon and American Whiskey labeled “straight” whiskey

 I’ve tried to reintroduce the following and I’ve reacted to them terribly (the bolded ones were the worst but they were all bad):

 - dairy – ouchhhh that was not fun to experience